Pondok Modern Darussalam Gontor: Leadership

 For daily duties and obligations, the mandate is run by the leadership of PMDG.
 The leadership of PMDG is the executive body instituted after the death of the founders, chosen by the Waqf Board every 5 years.
-The chairman of pondok is a mandate of the Waqf Board who possesses the authority to execute the decisions of the board and takes its responsibility.
-PMDG leaders, in addition to leading the institutions and sections in the educational committee, are also obliged to take care of the santris in accordance with the Sunnah.
+The chairman of pondok is a mandate of the Waqf Board which possesses the authority to execute the decisions of the board and takes its responsibility.
+PMDG leaders, in addition to leading the institutions and sections in the educational committee, are also obliged to take care of the santris following the Sunnah.

 In his first trial in 1985, after the Trimurti, the Waqf Board established three chiefs of Pondok to lead the post-Trimurti governance of the pesantren.
 All three are Shoiman Luqmanul Hakim, Abdullah Syukri Zarkasyi, and Hasan Abdullah Sahal.
 In 1999, with the death of Shoiman Luqmanul Hakim, the Waqf Board appointed Imam Badri as his successor.
 In 2006, with the death of Imam Badri, he was succeeded by Syamsul Hadi Abdan.
 In 2020, with the death of Syamsul Hadi Abdan and Abdullah Syukri Zarkasyi, the Waqf board appointed Amal Fathullah Zarkasyi and Akrim Mariyat as their successors.
-Currently, the leadership of PMDG is held by Hasan Abdullah Sahal (since 1985), Amal Fathullah Zarkasyi (since 2020) and Akrim Mariyat (since 2020).
+Currently, the leadership of PMDG is held by Hasan Abdullah Sahal (since 1985), Amal Fathullah Zarkasyi (since 2020), and Akrim Mariyat (since 2020).

 Educational institution

 Kulliyatul Mu'allimin / Mu'allimat Al-Islamiyyah

-Kulliyatul Mu'allimin Al-Islamiyyah (KMI) is an educational institution for male santris, with a learning period of 4 to 6 years, covering the secondary educational level.
-KMI was established on 19 December 1936, after the 10 years anniversary of PMDG.
-There is also Kulliyatul Mu'allimat Al-Islamiyyah Pondok Gontor Putri which is the equivalent of KMI for female santris.
+Kulliyatul Mu'allimin Al-Islamiyyah (abbr.
+KMI; Arabic: كلية المعلمين الإسلامية, trans.
+Kullīyat al-Muʿallimīn al-Islāmīyah; English: Islamic Teachers College) is an educational institution for male santris, with a learning period of 4 to 6 years, covering the secondary educational level.
+KMI was established on 19 December 1936, after the 10th anniversary of PMDG.
+There is also Kulliyatul Mu'allimat Al-Islamiyyah Pondok Gontor Putri (abbr.
+KMI; Arabic: كلية المعلّمات الإسلامية; trans.
+Kullīyat al-Muʿallimāt al-Islāmīyah; English: Islamic Teachers College for Women) which is the equivalent of KMI for female santris.
 According to the decision of the Waqf Board, on 7 Rabiul Awwal 1411, KMI Gontor Putri was officially established in Mantingan, Ngawi Regency.
 This pesantren for women is 100 km from the main area of PMDG.
 The curriculum and learning program of Gontor Putri is similar to KMI, with adjustments to local content and emphasis on training specifically for female santris.